 Due to the nature of today’s market, values are fluctuating dramatically.
 It is recommended that all works valued at $1,000.00 or more be updated every 2 years.
 The appraisal is an important financial document and must be kept current.

-Once the initial appraisal is done, the client will be notified every 2 years and given the opportunity to receive a new appraisal with updated values for a fraction of the original appraisal fee.
+Once the initial appraisal is done, the client will be notified every 3 years, depending on your artwork, and given the opportunity to receive a new appraisal with updated values for a fraction of the original appraisal fee.

 IRS Appraisal Procedure

-In addition to the General Appraisal Procedures shown above, the following information is also required by the IRS and must be submitted to us for a proper appraisal document.
+In addition to the General Appraisal Procedures shown above, the following information is also required by the IRS.

-1. The name and address of the charity receiving your donation
+1. The name and address of the charity receiving the donation

-The IRS appraisal must be completed and dated by NIA within 30 days before the date of your donation.
+The IRS appraisal must be completed and dated within 30 days before the date of your donation.